Sv443/BetterYTM/contributing.md

 ### Submitting translations:
 Thank you so much for your interest in translating BetterYTM!
-Before submitting a translation, please check on [this document](./assets/translations/README.md) if the language you want to translate to has already been translated and how many strings are still missing.
+Before submitting a translation, please check on [this document](https://github.com/Sv443/BetterYTM/tree/develop/assets/translations) if the language you want to translate to has already been translated and how many strings are still missing.

 <br>

 #### Adding translations for a new language:
+> [!NOTE]
+>
+> **Please make sure you always select the `develop` branch when translating, as the `main` branch is only used for releases.**
 To submit a translation, please follow these steps:
 1. Copy the contents of the default translation file [`assets/translations/en_US.json`](./assets/translations/en_US.json)
 2. Replace the `en_US` part of the file name with the language code and locale code of the language you want to translate to
 3. Translate the strings inside the file, while making sure not to change the keys on the left side of the colon and to preserve the placeholders with the format %n (where n is any number starting at 1).